geoblacklight/geoblacklight.github.io/_posts/2015-04-10-deploying-geoblacklight.markdown

 #### Solr version
-GeoBlacklight requires a Solr version > 4.7.
+GeoBlacklight requires a Solr version 4.7 or later.
 This hard version rule is due to new [advanced spatial support](https://issues.apache.org/jira/browse/LUCENE-5395) introduced in this release.

 #### Solr security
 The GeoBlacklight software accesses Solr only from the server.
 This means that you can deploy your Solr server behind a firewall.
 The front end of the application should never query Solr directly.